kilianmandon/alphafold-decoded/README.md

 2. Machine Learning Introduction
 3. Attention
 4. Feature Extraction
-5. Evoformer (work in progress)
+5. Evoformer
-6. Geometry (work in progress)
+6. Feature Embedding
+7. Geometry
-7. Structure Module (work in progress)
+8. Structure Module
+9. Model

 If you are already familiar with tensors and machine learning, feel free to start at Attention.